Social Media Marketing Trends: Insights & Predictions From 19 Experts

 Social and mobile aren’t emerging technologies, they are merging technologies.
 You will see a massive shift in focus and heavy investments into brands starting to produce “in-house” video.

-Keeping in mind that now over 50 percent of site traffic is coming from mobile and that by 2017 it’s predicted that two-thirds of all consumption on the mobile device will be video.
-We will begin to see in 2015 deep investments into mobile video that can be easily shared via social.
+Keeping in mind that now over 50 percent of site traffic is coming from mobile and that by it’s predicted that two-thirds of all consumption on the mobile device will be video.
+We will begin to see deep investments into mobile video that can be easily shared via social.

 Adam Schoenfeld, CEO of Simply Measured